-During the 2017-2018 Program Review and budget and allocation recommendation cycle, programs submitted 180 requests in the amount of \$1.9M.
-The BARC committee prioritized information provided by faculty and classified professionals lead writers as identified in Program Review Plans, along with extensive supporting documentation for goals and needed resources to achieve goals.
+During the 2018-2019 Program Review and budget and allocation recommendation cycle, programs submitted 208 requests in the amount of \$2.9M, using the new Requests Portal.
+The BARC committee reviewed information provided by lead writers as identified in Program Review Plans, along with supporting documentation for goals and needed resources to achieve goals.
 Each supply and equipment request was analyzed and scored using a rubric.
 A prioritized list was developed based upon the scores and forwarded to President's Cabinet for recommendation to the President.
 The President approved the list and directed the Business Services Office to work with the appropriate managers, faculty, and classified professionals to begin the requisition process using available year-end funds.
-Approximately \$544,000 was allocated to fund requests.
-An additional \$400,000 had previously been allocated for technology updates and replacements, consistent with the Mesa Technology Strategic Plan.
+Approximately \$195,000 was allocated to fund requests.